-- Contours can be generated using a combination of elevation mass points, polygons, and breaklines to generate a TIN; - Contours can be extracted from the TIN without the application of any smoothing, splining, or other modifications to the contour; - If the contours show an area to be in error or suspect, the input mass points and breaklines should be reviewed and edited as appropriate prior to rebuilding the TIN and regenerating the contours; - The contours should be a true reflection of the TIN; - Contours should only be generated at an interval that is at least two or more times greater than the accuracy standard of the least accurate of features used to build the TIN;

-- The geospatial database containing the contours shall have an attribute to indicate if it is an index or intermediate contour, a depression contour, or if it is in an obscured area; and - Contours should have metadata that identifies all the source data inputs to the creation of the TIN the contours were derived from.
+- Contours can be generated using a combination of elevation mass points, polygons, and breaklines to generate a TIN.
+In the case of LiDAR, contours can be generated from the source DTM or LAS point cloud; - Contours should be extracted from the elevation surface without the application of any smoothing, splining, or other modifications to the contour; - The contours should be a true reflection of the surface and should be reproducible based on the metadata provided; - Contours should only be generated at an interval that is at least two or more times greater than the accuracy standard of the least accurate of features used to build the surface; - If the contours show an area to be in error or suspect, the input mass points and breaklines should be reviewed and edited as appropriate prior to rebuilding the surface and regenerating the contours; - If there is excessive noise in certain areas (e.g., complex undulating wetlands and steep slopes), selectively dropping intermediate contours to improve readability in these areas would be acceptable.
+If noise is prevalent across the entire study area, consider increasing the contour interval; - The geospatial database containing the contours shall have an attribute to indicate if it is an index or intermediate contour, a depression contour, or if it is in an obscured area; and - Contours should have metadata that identifies all the source data inputs used to create the surface the contours were derived from.
+The contour generation method, software and settings employed should also be stated in the metadata.

+Refer to section 5 for further guidance on cartographic and accessibility considerations when portraying detailed information on a map.
-3.6 Accuracy Assessment, Validation and Checking Recommendations

-All survey data must be checked using approved checking methods and data of a higher accuracy to confirm its suitability and accuracy.
-It is recommended that the control survey check points, or check points established from control survey points be at least 3 to 5 times more accurate in their horizontal or vertical positioning/heighting to be effective as check points.
+3.6 Accuracy Assessment, Validation and Checking Recommendations more accurate in their horizontal or vertical positioning/heighting to be effective as check points (ASPRS, 2023).
 The appropriate redundancy must be included in the field methods, for example, to ensure accuracy of points heighted with GPS, especially RTN/RTK points, all check points must be independently occupied at least two times.
 If base data for base mapping is not the same as the checked survey data used for modelling, it must also be checked to verify accuracy.
+Minimum requirements should be met for GPS control surveys for the Province of Ontario as specified in Ontario Specification for GPS Control Surveys (Government of Ontario, 2004) or in the GO-ITS 45.3 Ontario Specification for GPS Control Surveys (Government of Ontario, 2005) and in the Natural Resources Canada (NRCan) Guidelines for RTK/RTN GNSS Surveying in Canada (Donahue et.al., 2015).